-In this section, we present a preimage attack on JH-512 with complexity of about $2^{510.3}$ compression function evaluations.
+In this section, we present a preimage attack on JH-512 with complexity of about $2^{510.3}$ compression function evaluations and the same amount of memory.
 The attack is based on the following two observations on the compression function f.

-Hence, pseudo-collisions and pseudo-preimages can be found trivially [1].
+Hence, pseudo-collisions and pseudo-preimages can be found trivially [?].